Homebush railway station: 1990s to date

 In 1992 the steel footbridge was replaced by the present pre-cast concrete bridge having part replica steel lattice balustrades imitating the original wrought iron lattice girder design.

 On 9 October 1994, a large fire destroyed the original heritage-listed buildings on platforms 3 and 4, they were later rebuilt as a similar awning structure.
 During the Sydney 2000 Olympics, the station was closed to avoid confusion with Olympic Park station, in the similarly named suburb of “Homebush Bay” but some distance away.
+Homebush Bay is no longer a suburb, with the majority of the area becoming the new suburb of Sydney Olympic Park in 2009 due to continuing confusion at Homebush station during major events.

 Under the Rail Clearways Program, an additional platform (Platform 7) was built to the south, with tracks rearranged to create a turnback at platform 6.
 This turnback platform enabled all stations trains to be terminated clear of the running lines and create extra capacity between Homebush and Lidcombe station.

 On 20 October 2013, a new timetable was introduced which saw Homebush become the terminus for local T2 Inner West & South line services to and from the city.
 Most trains continuing beyond Homebush did not stop at the station.
 As a result, the only way to travel west from Homebush was to travel one stop east to Strathfield to connect with trains continuing further west.
 Only a few weekday services connected with Flemington.

 An accessibility upgrade, including lift access to the station, was announced in 2015.

 In 2017, some local T2 Inner West & Leppington weekday trains were extended to Parramatta, finally allowing a connection to Flemington station.

+After the Sydenham to Bankstown shutdown in 2024, T3 trains were rerouted local via Homebush, running at all time.
+This provided weekend local services west of Homebush for the first time.